Kenmore Air and its Lake Union neighbors clash over landing area on crowded body of water

-A Lake Union community group is raising the alarm over what it says are plans for a permanent 3,000-foot-long seaplane landing zone down the center of Lake Union that would be off-limits to boaters and other users.
+A Lake Union community group is raising the alarm over what it says are plans for a permanent, 3,000-foot-long seaplane-landing zone down the center of Lake Union that would be off-limits to boaters and other users.

-But Kenmore Air, which operates regular flights from the lake to Vancouver, B.C., the San Juans and elsewhere, says its proposal for changes on Lake Union have been mischaracterized and that it is simply wants help with the growing fleet of paddleboarders and other recreational users who are creating a major safety hazard for seaplane pilots each summer.
+But Kenmore Air, which operates regular flights from the lake to Vancouver, B.C., the San Juans and elsewhere, says its proposal for changes on Lake Union have been mischaracterized and that it is simply wants help with the growing fleet of paddleboarders and other recreational users who create a major safety hazard for seaplane pilots each summer.

 The controversy, the latest in long-running debate over commercial uses of the increasingly crowded body of water, was sparked after the disclosure of a letter by Kenmore Air president Todd Banks to Seattle Police Department’s Harbor Patrol, which patrols Lake Union.

-In the August 14 letter, Banks complained about “recreational boaters and paddle-boarders” and others who stray into the 3,000-foot long, 400-foot wide zone in the center of the lake that is used for takeoffs and landings.
+In the Aug.
+14 letter, Banks complained about “recreational boaters and paddleboarders” and others who stray into the 3,000-foot long, 400-foot wide zone in the center of the lake that is used for takeoffs and landings.

-The zone is currently identified by five navigation buoys that flash yellow lights when seaplanes are taking off or landing.
+The zone is identified by five navigation buoys that flash yellow lights when seaplanes are taking off or landing.

 But Kenmore Air officials say the buoys are so routinely ignored by recreational users that the company has had to cancel dozens of flights during busy summer weekends.

-In the letter, Banks asked the city to fund more Harbor Patrol units to patrol the area.
+In the letter, Banks asked the city to fund more Harbor Patrol units to police the area.
 But he also suggested that the city reconsider an earlier proposal for “a demarcated landing zone area of Lake Union for the exclusive use of seaplanes.”

 Banks’ letter touched off a fierce response from several businesses and others who use the nearly 1-square-mile lake.